 "Cappella Sansevero" Cappella Sansevero Tip by leics

-I hadn't planned to include this on my day of exploration but i had a little time, and I saw a sign and....
+I hadn't planned to include this on my day of exploration but I had a little spare time, and I saw a sign and....

 .....it was an experience I am very, very glad I did not miss!

-The Capella Sansevero was first constructed as the chapel of the Di Sangro family in 1590.
+Capella Sansevero was first constructed as the chapel of the Di Sangro family in 1590.
 In 1613, a later family member converted into a family tomb.
-But what you see now....and it is stunning...is the result of plans set in motion by Raimundo di Sangro, Prince of Sansevero...a known alchemist.
+But what you see now....and it really is stunning...is the result of plans set in motion by Raimundo di Sangro, Prince of Sansevero who was a known alchemist.

-In the mid-1700s that he commissioned one Giuseppe Sammartino to be the sculptor of the chapel and what a truly magnificent, and most wonderfully-skilled, job that man did!
+In the mid-1700s that he commissioned one Giuseppe Sammartino to be the sculptor of the chapel and what a magnificent, and most wonderfully-skilled, job that man did!

 And around the chapel are most wonderful sculptures by Sammartino and others.
 I was expecting the veiled Christ to astound me, but I was even more astounded by the complexity of the netted man: 'Il Disinganno' (Disillusion) by Francesco Queirolo.

-But I also know that in the chapel are 'marble' sculpture which are not marble at all.
+But I also know that in the chapel are 'marble' sculptures which are not actually marble at all.
 They were created from a substance invented by (or partly by) alchemist Prince Raimundo.
 I wonder which they are?

-There are many Masonic symbols within, for the Prince was (perhaps inevitably) a Mason.
+There are many Masonic symbols inside for the Prince was (perhaps inevitably) a Mason.
 And the original floor tiles formed a maze: another deeply important (and somewhat enigmatic) symbol.
-You can see some of them on display within the chapel, although the floor is now simple black-and-white tiling.
+You can see some of them on display within the chapel, although most of the floor is now simple black-and-white tiling.

-Underneath the chapel two strangeness are exhibited: skeletons of a man and a pregnant woman, with all their arteries, veins and capillaries in place.
+Underneath the chapel two oddities are on show: the skeletons of a man and a pregnant woman, with almost all their arteries, veins and capillaries still in place.
 For centuries it was believed that Prince Raimundo's alchemical skills had allowed him to create a substance which hardened all these vessels after death, so they could be displayed.
-But common sense would dictate this could not be so, for flesh and muscle are not there...only bones and vessels.
+But common sense would dictate this could not be so, for the flesh and muscle are not there, only the bones and blood vessels.

 It has been shown in recent times that the vessels are actually made of beeswax, wire and silk.
-Close examination (through glass) certainly shows that the main vessels are most definitely not 'real'.
-But, even so, it is still a wonderfully complex achievement and must have taken whoever did it (not, I suspect, the Prince himself) many months to create.
+Close examination (through glass) will tell you that the main vessels are most definitely not 'real'.
+But, even so, it is still a wonderfully complex achievement and must have taken whoever did it (not, I suspect, the Prince himself!) many months to create.